Legal Methods, Fair Housing Clinic, Sexuality, Marriage and the Supreme Court

 View Curriculum Vitae

-Professor Schneider is an Assistant Professor of Law at Howard University School of Law, where supervises the Fair Housing Clinic, and teaches doctrinal courses including Sexuality, Marriage and the Supreme Court and Legal Methods.
+Professor Schneider is an Assistant Professor of Law at Howard University School of Law, where she supervises the Fair Housing Clinic, and teaches doctrinal courses including Sexuality, Marriage and the Supreme Court and Legal Methods.
 Under her supervision, the Fair Housing Clinic assists low-income DC residents with housing discrimination and landlord-tenant matters.

 Prior to joining the Howard University School of Law faculty in 2012, Professor Schneider was an associate at Goulston & Storrs, p.c. in Boston, where she practiced in the areas of commercial real estate transactions and affordable housing development.
 In private practice, Professor Schneider maintained an extensive pro bono practice through which she counseled non-profits, community development corporations, and affordable housing cooperatives on a variety of issues related to maintaining and developing affordable housing.

 Prior to her work at Goulston & Storrs, p.c., Professor Schneider served as a law clerk to Judge Deborah Eyler on the Maryland Court of Special Appeals.
 Before becoming an attorney, Professor Schneider worked extensively in the field of education.